Samsung: 1970–1990

-In 1987, United States International Trade Commission order that the Samsung Group of South Korea unlawfully sold computer chips in the United States without licenses from the chip inventor, Texas Instruments Inc. The order requires Samsung to pay a penalty to Texas Instruments within the coming weeks.
-Otherwise, sales of all dynamic random access memory chips made by Samsung and all products using the chips would be banned in the United States.
-The ban includes circuit boards and equipment called single-in-line packages made by other companies that use D-RAM's made by Samsung with 64,000 or 256,000 characters of memory.
-It also covers computers, facsimile machines and certain telecommunications equipment and printers bearing either of the Samsung chips.
+In 1987, United States International Trade Commission found that the Samsung Group of South Korea unlawfully sold computer chips in the United States without licenses from the chip inventor, Texas Instruments Inc.

 1990–2000

 Since 1990, Samsung has increasingly globalised its activities and electronics; in particular, its mobile phones and semiconductors have become its most important source of income.
 It was in this period that Samsung started to rise as an international corporation in the 1990s.
 Samsung's construction branch was awarded contracts to build one of the two Petronas Towers in Malaysia, Taipei 101 in Taiwan and the Burj Khalifa in United Arab Emirates.
 In 1993, Lee Kun-hee sold off ten of Samsung Group's subsidiaries, downsized the company, and merged other operations to concentrate on three industries: electronics, engineering and chemicals.
 In 1996, the Samsung Group reacquired the Sungkyunkwan University foundation.